ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 }
 ```

-Since we trust the programmer, the program only does what it is programmed to do, it does not check the boundaries of the buffer in this case.
+Since the compiler trusts the programmer, the program only does what it is programmed to do, it does not check the boundaries of the buffer in this case.

 If the end-user provides inputs larger than 14 characters, the buffer will overflow and it takes space in the memory in the area, which was not reserved for it.